 About the Center for Sleep Medicine

 Sleep disorders disturb millions of people and can lead to serious consequences: high blood pressure and cardiovascular disease, work and family difficulties, accidents, and multiple other illnesses.
 Obstructive sleep apnea (OSA), the most common sleep disorder) is likely to occur in men, those who are obese, and the middle-aged, but sleep apnea can strike anyone at any age, even children.

-The Center for Sleep Medicine at The Mount Sinai Medical Center is a comprehensive program dedicated to the diagnosis and treatment of all aspects of sleep pathology including sleep-related breathing disorders (including OSA), insomnia, restless leg syndrome, narcolepsy, and circadian rhythm disorders.
+The Center for Sleep Medicine at The Mount Sinai Hospital is a comprehensive program dedicated to the diagnosis and treatment of all aspects of sleep pathology including sleep-related breathing disorders (including OSA), insomnia, restless leg syndrome, narcolepsy, and circadian rhythm disorders.
 The care we provide includes mechanical (CPAP, BiPAP), surgical, dental, and pharmacologic therapies are available.

 The Pulmonary, Critical Care and Sleep Medicine FPA is open from 8 A.M. to 4:30 P.M.
 Monday through Friday.

 NY Daily News-Trouble Getting A Good Night’s Rest?
 Center for Sleep Medicine At Mount Sinai Can Help

 As we head into the holiday season of stress and caloric indulgence, it’s worth thinking about the quality of your sleep.
 "The Centers for Disease Control and Prevention reports that between 50 and 70 million American adults have a sleep disorder," says Dr. Steven Feinsilver from The Mount Sinai Health System.
 "Studies show that good sleep hygiene is essential for your overall health — and that getting enough good sleep helps you eat less."
 Learn More